 While working in hotel reception in Melbourne, she returned to study earning a degree in Sociology with a major in Human Resources from RMIT.
 Fittingly, she became the HR Officer for the hotel.
 Joanna would spend the following years developing her skills as a recruiter, job coach and trainer.
-She was back where she wanted to be all along, helping people.

 In 2011, Joanna began working in the Human Resources department of one of the world’s largest non-government organisations (NGO).
 She found herself working amongst people who, like herself, were more motivated by purpose than profits.